Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Mixed cumulants and sums of independent random variables

 \begin{exa} Consider the partitions $\eta=(E_1,E_2,E_3,E_4,E_5)\in \OSP_{10}$ with blocks $E_1=\{5,8\}$, $E_2=\{9,10\}$, $E_3=\{3,6\}$, $E_4=\{1,2,4\}$, $E_5=\{7\}$, and $\tau=(T_1, T_2, T_3,T_4,T_5,T_6,T_7,T_8)\in\OSP_{10}$ with blocks $T_1=\{3\}$, $T_2=\{6\}$, $T_3=\{1,4\}$, $T_4=\{7\}$, $T_5=\{10\}$, $T_6=\{5,8\}$, $T_7=\{9\}$, $T_8=\{2\}$.
 Then $\bar{\tau}\leq \bar{\eta}$.
 Now $T_1\subseteq E_3$ and thus $w_1=3$, $T_2 \subseteq E_3$ and thus $w_2=3$, etc.; the multiset permutation thus induced on $\tau$ by $\eta$ is

 and the statistics are $\des((w_i)_{i=1}^8)=2$, $\plat((w_i)_{i=1}^8)=1$ and $\asc((w_i)_{i=1}^8)=4$. \end{exa}

 \begin{defi} Let $\sigma=(w_i)_{i=1}^s$ be a multiset permutation.
-An \emph{ascending (\emph{resp.}~descending) run} is a maximal contiguous subsequence $(w_i)_{i=l}^k$ which is strictly increasing (resp.~decreasing).
+An \emph{ascending (\emph{resp.}~descending) run} is a maximal contiguous subsequence $(w_i)_{i=l}^k$ which is strictly increasing (resp. decreasing).
 Similarly, \emph{a level run} is a maximal subsequence $(w_i)_{i=j}^k$ such that $w_j=w_{j+1}=\cdots=w_k$. \end{defi} \begin{prop}

-Let $\sigma=(w_i)_{i=1}^s$ be a multiset permutation. \begin{enumerate}[(i)] \item $\sigma$ can be decomposed uniquely into ascending runs separated by descents and plateaux.
+Let $\sigma=(w_i)_{i=1}^s$ be a multiset permutation. \begin{enumerate}[label=\rm(\roman*),leftmargin=1cm] \item $\sigma$ can be decomposed uniquely into ascending runs separated by descents and plateaux.
 The number of ascending runs is equal to $s-\asc(\sigma)$. \item $\sigma$ can be decomposed uniquely into descending runs separated by ascents and plateaux.
 The number of descending runs is equal to $s-\des(\sigma)$. \item $\sigma$ can be decomposed uniquely into level runs separated by ascents and descents.
 The number of level runs is equal to $s-\plat(\sigma)$. \end{enumerate} \end{prop} \begin{proof} We only prove (i).
 The claim is clearly true when $\asc\sigma = s-1$, i.e., when the sequence is monotone increasing.
-Otherwise replacing any ascent by a descent or plateau splits an ascending run into two, i.e., increases the number of ascending runs by one. \end{proof} \begin{remark} Assume $\bar{\tau}=\bar{\eta}$, i.e., if $\eta=(E_1,E_2,\dots,E_e)$ and $\tau$ is a permutation of the blocks of $\eta$ in the sense that there is a permutation $h\in \SG_e$ such that $\tau=h(\eta)=(E_{h(1)},E_{h(2)}, \dots,E_{h(e)})$.
+Otherwise replacing any ascent by a descent or plateau splits an ascending run into two, i.e., increases the number of ascending runs by one. \end{proof} \begin{remark} Suppose $\bar{\tau}=\bar{\eta}$, then the blocks of $\tau$ are a permutation of the blocks of $\eta$.
+More precisely, if $\eta=(E_1,E_2,\dots,E_e)$ then there is a permutation $h\in \SG_e$ such that $\tau=h(\eta)=(E_{h(1)},E_{h(2)}, \dots,E_{h(e)})$.
 Then $\des_\eta(\tau)$ and $\asc_\eta(\tau)$ coincide with $\des(h)$ and $\asc(h)$, where the latter quantities are the numbers of descents and ascents of the permutation $h$, respectively.
-See \cite{Bona:2012:combinatorics,Brenti:1993:permutation,Reutenauer:1993:freeLiealg} and \cite[p.~25]{Stanley:1986:enumerative1} for the uses of $\des(h)$ and $\asc(h)$ in the context of symmetric groups. \end{remark} \begin{exa} Consider $(m_i)_{i=1}^9=(1,1,3,5,5,5,4,1,4)$.
-Then $\des((m_i)_{i=1}^9)=2$, $\plat((m_i)_{i=1}^9)=3$ and $\asc((m_i)_{i=1}^9)=3$.
+See \cite{Bona:2012:combinatorics,Brenti:1993:permutation,Reutenauer:1993:freeLiealg} and \cite[p.~25]{Stanley:1986:enumerative1} for the uses of $\des(h)$ and $\asc(h)$ in the context of symmetric groups. \end{remark} \begin{exa} The statistics of the sequence $(m_i)_{i=1}^9=(1,1,3,5,5,5,4,1,4)$ are as follows: $\des((m_i)_{i=1}^9)=2$, $\plat((m_i)_{i=1}^9)=3$ and $\asc((m_i)_{i=1}^9)=3$.
 The decomposition into ascending runs is given by

 the decomposition into level runs is

 and the decomposition into descending runs is

 \end{exa}